Sky Cloud

 1992 – Dance work created by Maida Withers, a collaboration with Hilda Thorpe, paper maker, sculptor, recognized Washington, DC female artist from the 1950s.
 Thorpe created an incredible large fabric installation (white gauze with hand-made paper painted on by Hilda Thorpe) that filled the stage and also stretched out over the audience in the auditorium.
 Dancers moved with brilliant colored panels of taffeta, silk, and other brilliant colors of massive sheets of fabric.

-Sky Cloud is a “metaphoric dance, the wind, the voice of the Earth, based on a land site residency by Withers on the exotic White Sand Dunes of New Mexico.”
+Sky Cloud, part of the evening production, Dance for the Earth, is a “metaphoric dance, the wind, the voice of the Earth, based on a land site residency by Withers on the exotic White Sand Dunes of New Mexico.”

 2dancers forward of red fabriceRev72.